The best and healthiest foods for your microbiome

 There is indirect evidence (>>> Link) that a diet based largely on flour, sugar, and other so-called acellular (processed) foods can adversely affect the microbiome.
 Whole foods such as pumpernickel bread, rice, barley kernels and unprocessed fruits or vegetables, meat and seafood contain mainly cell-enclosed nutrients, which are not immediately accessible to microbes when ingested.
 Pumpernickel bread with pesto spread and red onion rings is a delicious and healthy lunch!

-4. Oat - this super food contains beta-glucans and other fibers
+4. Oat - this wonderful cereal contains beta-glucans and other fibers

 5. Kefir - contains a range of different lactic acid bacteria and fungi